golanlevin/DrawingWithMachines/generating_svg/python/README.md

 Now you can **run** it!
 In Terminal, from within the `my_vsketch_projects` folder containing your project, **type**: `vsk run lissajous_demo`.
 This will launch the vsketch viewer.
 You can **adjust** the stubbed-out parameters, and when you like the results, **clicking** the "LIKE!" button will save an SVG to `lissajous_demo/output/lissajous_demo_liked_1.svg`.

+**Note**: it is expected that you will **run the project through the vsketch viewer**; *running the project as a normal Python program will introduce undesirable additional elements in the SVG.*

 ![vsketch-lissajous.png](img/vsketch-lissajous.png)

 ### Connecting VS Code to our Venv